dell/omnia/docs/Monitoring/MONITOR_CLUSTERS.md

 An administrator can create users on the login node using FreeIPA.
 The users will be prompted to change the passwords upon first login.

-## Access Kuberentes Dashboard
+## Access Kubernetes Dashboard
 1. To verify if the **Kubernetes-dashboard** service is in the Running state, run `kubectl get pods --namespace kubernetes-dashboard`.
 2. To start the Kubernetes dashboard, run `kubectl proxy`.
 3. To retrieve the encrypted token, run `kubectl get secret -n kubernetes-dashboard $(kubectl get serviceaccount admin-user -n kubernetes-dashboard -o jsonpath="{.secrets[0].name}") -o jsonpath="{.data.token}" | base64 --decode`.
 4. Copy the encrypted token value.
-5. On a web browser on the management station (for control_plane.yml) or manager node (for omnia.yml) enter http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/.
+5. On a web browser on the control plane (for control_plane.yml) or manager node (for omnia.yml) enter http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/.
 6. Select the authentication method as __Token__.
-7. On the Kuberenetes Dashboard, paste the copied encrypted token and click **Sign in** to access the Kubernetes Dashboard.
+7. On the Kubernetes Dashboard, paste the copied encrypted token and click **Sign in** to access the Kubernetes Dashboard.

 ## Access Kubeflow Dashboard
 1. Before accessing the Kubeflow Dashboard, run `kubectl -n kubeflow get applications -o yaml profiles`.
 Wait till **profiles-deployment** enters the Ready state.